 Jake also has an expertise in legal issues surrounding surrogacy and fertility.
 He was awarded a prize by the Bar Council for an essay advocating reform of the law on parental orders and surrogacy arrangements and has written widely on the subject.

 Jake has represented Local Authorities in the Court of Protection regarding Deprivation of Liberty Orders and is part of the Chambers’ Court of Protection team.

-During pupillage, Jake spent two months in the office of the Treasury Counsel under the supervision of Tom Little working on high-profile terrorism, murder and sexual offences cases, including the trial of Tommy Mair for the murder of Jo Cox MP.
+During pupillage, Jake spent two months in the office of the Treasury Counsel under the supervision of Tom Little QC working on high-profile terrorism, murder and sexual offences cases, including the trial of Tommy Mair for the murder of Jo Cox MP.

-Jake has also represented the HSE in the Crown Court and is keen to expand this area of work.
+Jake has represented the HSE in the Crown Court and is keen to expand this area of work.